 Source: Morningstar Direct, S&P500 Index.
-Data as of 31 October 2023.
-Data presented is indicative and for illustrative purposes only.
+Data as of October 31, 2023.
+For illustrative purposes only.

 Dangers in Commercial Real Estate, Although We Still See Merit in Banks

 As with most other investors, we see the potential for meaningful write-downs within the office space, in large part due to the changing work preferences in the wake of COVID.